microsoft/WindowsCompositionSamples/CONTRIBUTING.md

 goal by ensuring that we have the agreement of our contributors to use their work, whether it be code, or documentation.

-The CLA permits Microsoft to distribute your code without restriction.
+The CLA permits Microsoft to distribute your code sample without restriction.
 It doesn't require you to assign to us any copyright you have, the ownership of the copyright remains with you.
 You cannot withdraw permission for use of the contribution at a later date.

-We are generally seeking originally authored code and documentation as contributions.
+We are generally seeking originally authored code samples and documentation as contributions.
 Should you wish to submit materials that are not your original work, you may submit them separately to the Project in accordance with the terms of the CLA.